Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/genesys.md

 **Step 2: Create a Deployment ID**

-1. To create a Deployment ID, please login to Genesys Pure Cloud and go to Admin-> Contact center->Widgets.
-Under widgets, Click on Create Widget with Widget Type selected as Third Party
+1. To create a Deployment ID, please login to Genesys Pure Cloud and navigate to Admin-> Contact center-> Widgets.

+2. Under widgets, Click on Create Widget with Widget Type selected as Third Party.

-2. Paste this Deployment ID under the same field in the SmartAssist configuration tab.
+3. Paste this Deployment ID under the Deployment ID field in configuration tab.

 </container>